vandeseer/easytable/README.md

     git checkout v0.0.7
     mvn clean install

-Note though that the API will have changed in the meantime ...
+Note though that the API has changed quite a bit in the meantime ...

 ### Cool, I like it, can I buy you a beer?